IndraGunawan/symfony-docs/routing.rst

             // second argument refers to the name of the route declared above
             $routes->alias('product_details', 'product_show');
         };

-.. versionadded:: 7.3

-    Support for route aliases in PHP attributes was introduced in Symfony 7.3.

 In this example, both ``product_show`` and ``product_details`` routes can be used in the application and will produce the same result.